iSeiryu/fu/README.md

 # Count the size of all files in the current directory and its subdirectories and display the top 10 largest directories
 fu size -r --hidden --head 10

+# Display all direcotries and files in the current directory and its subdirectories
+fu tree -r --hidden
 ```